Omarh90/Image-Processing-OCR-and-Numeric-Integration/README.md

 # Integration-Program
-integrate_beta.py - Integrate area under curves from screengrabs
+Calculate area underneath curve from a screengrab with integrate_beta.py.

-Manual Integration Program 2.0 8/14/18
+Integration Program 1.0 9/4/18

 ## Instructions: